DRPproton/llm_zoomcamp/02-open-source/homework.md

 Test the following prompt: "10 * 10".
 What's the answer?

+#### Answers
+- When using the functions on the notebook the responce is
+    - "The product of multiplying 10 by 10 is 100.\n\nHere's a breakdown:\n- You have two tens (2 x 10).\n- When you multiply them, the result is one hundred (2 x 10 = 20; then 20 x 5 = 100)."

+- If I use the pront in the command line the answer vary,
+    - 1.Sure.
+10 * 10.

+    - 2.10 * 10 is 100.

 ## Q4.
 Donwloading the weights

 We don't want to pull the weights every time we run